Laveeza-Tahir/Hotel-Guests-Feedback-Power-BI-Dashboard/README.md

-# Hotel Guests Feedback Servey Power BI Dashboard
+# Hotel Guests Feedback Survey Power BI Dashboard

 This Dashboard is a visual representation of key metrics and insights related to customer experience.
 It is designed to be informative and easy to understand.
 Here’s a breakdown of the information displayed on the dashboard: